The IPv4 Lease Market that Drives Internet Sustainability

 Finally, IPXO is just around the corner.
 We have been talking about it a lot, but this time we are revealing more information about our plans in making the Internet more sustainable by being transparent.

-First things first, IPXO is set to be launched at the beginning of August, where the existing Heficed IP Address Market will migrate to IPXO.
+First things first, IPXO is set to be launched at the beginning of August, when the existing Heficed IP Address Market will migrate to IPXO.
 We named the first version of the IPXO platform v1.0 Aquamarine.

 The Aquamarine gemstone combines the names of water and sea, one of the most potent powers of nature.
 Water’s significant powers and necessity also represent our aim to make a substantial and positive impact on the global internet infrastructure.